-TRC is experiencing increased bear activity this year.
-We have two bears that are regularly active in both the upper and lower campgrounds.
+TRC has been experiencing increased bear activity.
+We have bears that are regularly active in both the upper and lower campgrounds.
 In order to keep campers safe and hopefully discourage further visits, the board has passed the following rules for food storage at TRC:

 Until such time as the bear incursions have been declared abated, the following food storage rules will be enforced.
-Seasonal sites not in compliance with these rules will be fined $50 for each day they are out of compliance, starting Saturday, July 24, 2021.
+Seasonal sites not in compliance with these rules will be fined $50 for each day they are out of compliance.
 Tent campers failing to comply with food storage rules will be asked to leave.